 There are many ways you can get involved, including:

-• Avoid crossing the beach or vacant blocks where you can see Fairy Terns, particularly during nesting season (September-February).
+• Avoid crossing the beach or vacant blocks where you can see Fairy Terns, particularly during nesting season.

 • If you are in the area keep an eye out for chicks running down to the water's edge.
 They look like small spotted cotton balls and blend in with the sand!

-• Keep an eye on your pets - avoid bringing dogs to the beach at this time and keep cats inside at home.
+• Keep an eye on your pets - avoid bringing dogs to the beach during breeding seasons and keep cats inside at home.

 • Report and sightings of rabbits, cats, or foxes to Rangers on 9550 3777